Paul-Guerra/text-marker/README.md

 ## Use Cases
 Since the library only returns regular javascript objects it is not tied to a specific rendering framework.
 While this introduces a requirement to implement your own view component to render the tokens, it leaves the library flexible enough so that you can apply the same rules to parsing text when you eventually need to swap out your view library or have to operate in a mixed environment that uses multiple rendering frameworks.

 Since Text Marker only outputs plain javascript objects the tokens can be parsed & cached before a view render is called.
 This can allow you to render more efficiently since you dont have to parse your tokens again every time you are asked to render your text.
+For an example please see [Rendering Example](./examples/render.html)

 Pros:
   - Flexible and extensible via middleware and plain javascript.